gdaviduu/House-Sparrow-Genome-Analysis/README.md

 Visual curation in PlotCritic, using SV-Plaudit on an Amazon Instance

-***Data Exploration***

-JupyterNotebooks for executing all steps from extracting curated variants from raw PlotCritic reports, to final plotting in Python3.
+***Data Exploration:*** JupyterNotebooks for executing all steps from extracting curated variants from raw PlotCritic reports, to final plotting in Python3.

 ***Notebook #1: Intersecting and plotting a PCA for all Deletions that were given "Yes" by all four curators.***